go-rod/rod/.github/CONTRIBUTING.md

 1. Run lint in the container: `go run ./lib/utils/lint`

-1. Run tests in the container: `go test -run /Click -v`
+1. Run tests in the container: `go test -run /Click`

 1. After you exit the container with `exit`, you can restart it by: `docker start -i rod`